Zum Vergleich / By Comparison

 Categories The 47th New York Film Festival

-One of Farocki’s principal preoccupations is machinery, and here this theme manifests itself in a comparison between actual modern machinery – the tools of industrial capitalist production – and a metaphorical social machinery, which applies human energy and a sense of collectivity.
+One of Farocki’s principal preoccupations is machinery, and here this theme manifests itself in a comparison between actual modern machinery - the tools of industrial capitalist production - and a metaphorical social machinery, which applies human energy and a sense of collectivity.
 In 2007, I wrote about the filmmaker’s large exhibition at Oslo’s Museet for samtidkunst, which featured classic works (like his Eye / Machine triptych) alongside his installation on the 2006 World Cup Final, Deep Play.
-I seem to recall that part of In Comparison screened there as a work-in-progress, featuring footage from only one or two of the locations here.
+Part of In Comparison screened there as a work-in-progress, featuring footage from only one or two of the locations here.
 (I specifically remember the makeshift, but effective, process of hand-framing each brick in the Burkina Faso sequence.)
 In its complete form, it strikes me as much fuller than it did at the time, ranging more widely in geography and culture, with a far more complex integration of simple visual documentation and pedagogical diagrammatic animation.
 In its exploration of variety of means of construction, the film doesn’t simply set up a binary opposition between tradition and technology, east and west, the First and Third Worlds, but rather explores the various gradations between these polarities.

 Each sequence of images from each of the locales is accompanied by intertitles, ranging from simple computer graphics of a brick or sequence of bricks to more complex diagrams to combinations of text and icon.
 These intertitles are used sparingly but pointedly, often conveying a minimum of information in almost telegraphic prose: “Production plant from 1930—same routine as then.”
 As the film progresses, these text/image interjections become more complex, as the means by which bricks are fashioned, fired, and put into place become more intricate.
 These more involved processes are often high-tech - one factory in Switzerland features a robot translating an image into a massive brick-mural (“one brick equals one pixel”) - while others retain strong connections to older artisanal models.